 Semrush’s State of Content Marketing Report revealed that 67% of content marketing professionals surveyed indicated that improving SEO performance is a top priority for their company.
 Another 73% said they frequently used their SEO skills and tools to achieve better content marketing results.
 This means that to remain competitive, you need to understand how to improve your search engine rankings.

 What is the future of website design and digital marketing?

 Despite the COVID-19 economic impacts, trends are showing that companies are increasing their digital advertising.
 In fact, a survey conducted by the The Interactive Advertising Bureau (IAB) concluded an increase by 12.2% in 2020 compared to 2019.

-In the past year, we have seen a large switch from companies moving marketing dollars from events and tradeshows to investing in a stronger digital presence.
+In the past year, we have seen a large switch.
+This includes companies moving marketing dollars from events and tradeshows.
+Instead, they are investing in a stronger digital presence so they can reach their audience.
 Although COVID-19 brought many challenges to businesses on a global scale, having a digital presence also means you can still have a global presence.

 Since many of the face-to-face interactions for businesses were put on hold, it is undeniably more important than ever that a company website be human-centered for clients and visitors alike.